etboi1/startup/notes.md

     - Closures:
         - A function and its surrounding state when it got created

-## Regex, rest/spread, destructure, exception
+### Regex, rest/spread, destructure, exception
+- Strings:
+    - TemplateLiterals:
+        - use the escape sequence ${} to insert actuall JavaScript code in the string --> like an fstring in python
 - Regex:
     - objRex syntax --> new RegExp('cat.?', 'i')
         - the 'i' means it's case insensitive